leohscl/wikiguesser/README.md

 Bugs backend
+- [ ] categories not affected by filters
 - [x] fix CORS
 - [x] Daily page should not be reloaded if already done
 - [x] Daily page can be random page if random page was created before